- What is the Ketogenic Diet?

 - People with gallstones or those who have undergone gallstone removal

-Whether you have cancer or not, it will help you convert from carb burning mode to fat burning.
+Whether you have cancer or not, it will help you convert from carb-burning mode to fat burning.
 This will help you optimize your weight and health.
-It will prevent virtually all chronic degenerative disease.
+It will prevent virtually all chronic degenerative diseases.

 This is the holistic way of looking at disease prevention.
 Living healthily with a better diet and regular exercise has many ways of making you more resistant to disease and improving your long-term health.

 For example, you will accumulate belly fat if you eat a diet containing many refined carbohydrates, pizza, pasta, cakes, bread, and beer.
 It is notoriously difficult to lose that belly fat, especially once you are past your 40s.

 Your belly fat is constantly increasing your levels of estrogen and encouraging insulin resistance.
 Both will work towards inflaming and enlarging your prostate.